mkobuolys/kazlauskas-dev/blog/2020-01-16-flutter-design-patterns-13-memento/index.md

 ![Class Diagram - Implementation of the Memento design pattern](./img/memento_implementation.png)

-`ICommand` is an abstract class that is used as an interface for the specific command:
+`ICommand` defines a common interface for the specific command:

-- `execute()` - an abstract method that executes the command;
+- `execute()` - executes the command;
-- `undo()` - an abstract method that undoes the command and returns the state to the previous snapshot of it.
+- `undo()` - undoes the command and returns the state to the previous snapshot of it.

-`RandomisePropertiesCommand` is a concrete command which implements the abstract class `ICommand` and its methods.
+`RandomisePropertiesCommand` is a concrete command which implements `ICommand` interface.

 `CommandHistory` is a simple class that stores a list of already executed commands (`commandList`) and provides methods to add a new command to the command history list (`add()`) and undo the last command from that list (`undo()`).

-`IMemento` is an abstract class that is used as an interface for the specific memento class:
+`IMemento` defines a common interface for the specific memento class:

-- `getState()` - an abstract method that returns the snapshot of the internal originator's state.
+- `getState()` - returns the snapshot of the internal originator's state.

 `Memento` is a class that acts as a snapshot of the originator's internal state which is stored in the `state` property and returned via the `getState()` method.